ierdss/base-column-width/README.md

 -   The controller object is vital for the program to detect which view is currently being used.
 It only appears when you make updates to the file.
     -   UPDATE 1: I don't know why but the controller now always appear.
     -   UPDATE 2: This only happens when clicking the menu item on the file-menu.
 The editor-menu does not have this problem.

+## Discoveries

+-   (Bug) Obsidian does not support same name views.
+The second view would takethe config of the first view.